Health Savings Accounts

 * Ask your Employer or Health Insurance Company if your health insurance plan makes you eligible to open and make contributions to a HSA.

-Your HSA (Health Savings Account) will be deposited in a checking account at BVCU.
+Your HSA (Health Savings Account) will be deposited in an account at BVCU.
 You will receive a monthly account statement, which details all deposits and withdrawals.
 Your account balances are insured up to the limits imposed by the NCUA.

 - No minimum balance to open & no monthly fees (Credit Union Membership Required)